This blockchain alliance tracks jewelry to its origins so you know your bracelet didn't fund slave labor

-If you're checking out engagement rings or earrings in one of Helzberg Diamonds's 200 stores later this year, your phone should be able to tell you exactly where that jewelry came from.
+If you're checking out engagement rings or earrings in one of Helzberg Diamonds' 200 stores later this year, your phone should be able to tell you exactly where that jewelry came from.

 Through an alliance called TrustChain, IBM, Helzberg and companies involved with mining and refining will be able to track gems and precious metals from their origins all the way to the mall.
 It's based on a technology called blockchain that's outgrown its origin -- the way to record transactions with the bitcoin cryptocurrency -- into a tool to cement all kinds of transactions and digital data into a shared, tamperproof, permanent record.